 We like to make sure there are no comments about it being noisy, dirty, near a nightclub or near a train (for example).
 We also like when we find comments from other families that have stayed there.

 When we do a search, we enter four guests.
 Some places charge extra depending on the number of guests.
 However, they may give a discount or not charge extra for children.
-If you are unsure, contact the host to clarify.
+If you are a travelling with a baby, some hosts may assume the baby will sleep in the same room as the parents and lock up the extra bedroom.

 Upon arrival, we usually do childproofing like moving breakable items and even putting in plug protectors.

-If you haven’t yet used AirBNB for your family trip, we recommend giving it a try!
-Use this link to get $30 credit that will automatically apply towards their first reservation with Airbnb.
+If you haven’t yet used Airbnb for your family trip, we recommend giving it a try!
+Use our link to get a $35 credit that will automatically apply towards your first reservation with Airbnb.